- Bats Left, Throws Right

 Nettles was given the nickname of Puff by his teammates.
 "Puff" referred to the way Graig disappeared after playing a practical joke or starting trouble.

 The brother of Jim Nettles, Graig Nettles managed and played alongside his brother for the St. Lucie Legends of the Senior Professional Baseball Association in 1989.
 He also played for the league's Bradenton Explorers.
 Nettles batted .301 and played in a total of 62 games; 10 for St. Lucie and 52 for Bradenton.
-His only experience of managing in the minor leagues was pretty disastrous however: he led the unaffiliated Bakersfield Blaze to a dreadful 39-101 record and last place in the 1996 California League.
-Nettles' son Jeff also played in the minors and later was with the Somerset Patriots of the independent Atlantic League.
+His only experience of managing in the minor leagues was pretty disastrous: he led the unaffiliated Bakersfield Blaze to a dreadful 39-101 record and last place in the 1996 California League.
+Nettles' son, Jeff, also played in the minors and later played with the Somerset Patriots of the independent Atlantic League.